Pomax/msfs-simconnect-api-wrapper/README.md

 See [test.js](./test.js) for the basics, which you can run (with MSFS open and sitting on the apron with a plane =) using `npm test`.

-This is still a work in progress, although it does wrap (almost) all the Aircraft simvars (845) as well as all Camera simvars (35) at the moment.
+This is still a work in progress, although it does wrap almost all simvars (see below) at the moment.

 ## API